awlondon/SWED-AI-RQIE-O-HI-E-H/README.md

 This repository collects open-source intelligence on suspected operations run by China's Ministry of State Security (MSS).
 The investigation focuses on long-term infiltration of professional networks on LinkedIn using fake or stolen identities and AI-generated content.

+## Contents

+- [research/](research/) – central hub for analytic notes and methodology.
+Start here and read `research/README.md` before contributing elsewhere.
+- [case-studies/](case-studies/) – in-depth examinations of individual infiltration campaigns.
+- [shell-companies/](shell-companies/) – information on front or shell entities linked to MSS activities.
+- [datasets/](datasets/) – raw data used in this project.
+Run the `update.sh` script to fetch the latest files into this directory.

 ## Potential Activities

 - Catalog suspicious LinkedIn accounts and associated artifacts.